Career & Employment Services

 Adult Career Coach

-The Employment Managers, Elizabeth Honaker and Shearell Couch are here to help you find employment.
-They can assist you with your job search, registering with the Virginia Employment Commission, formatting your resume, cover letters, thank you letters, interview skills, and even send you job leads.
-Elizabeth and Shearell will work with you individually or in a workshop setting.
+Employment Manager, Shearell Couch is here to help you find employment.
+She can assist you with your job search, registering with the Virginia Employment Commission, formatting your resume, cover letters, thank you letters, interview skills, and even send you job leads.
+Shearell will work with you individually or in a workshop setting.
 Assistance is already paid for by the college, and participation is completely optional.

 Southwest Virginia Community College Center for Community, Workforce & Economic Solutions 724 Community College Road Cedar Bluff, VA 24609